MAT1102 Algebra and Calculus I

 |Version produced :||30 December 2013|

 Examiner: Oleksiy Yevdokimov

 Moderator: Trevor Langlands

 BENG students are required to study either MAT1500 or MAT1100 prior to MAT1102.
 For students not in the BENG program, current skills at the level of Queensland Senior Secondary School Studies Maths B or equivalent are assumed.
-This course is equivalent to MAT1502 and substantially equivalent to ENM1600.
-Students cannot enrol in MAT1102 if they have successfully completed or are currently enrolled in MAT1502 or ENM1600.
+This course is equivalent to MAT1502.
+Students cannot enrol in MAT1102 if they have successfully completed MAT1502 or are currently enrolled in MAT1502.

 Mathematical concepts and processes provide powerful descriptive and investigative tools for science, engineering, business and other fields.
 In particular, the techniques of calculus, matrices, vectors and complex numbers are fundamental for modelling and analysis in a wide range of applications.
 This course provides opportunity for students to advance their mastery of these topics, and explore their applications in many contexts.